monarc-project/MonarcAppBO/README.md

 Configuration files are stored in cache.
-If yours changes have not been considered, empty cache by deleting file in /data/cache
+If yours changes have not been considered, empty cache by deleting file in /data/cache You might need to create the folders if non-existant.
+Also, the /data/cache folder needs to be owned by the internet user (www-data in ubuntu).

 Install Grunt
 -------------